Irvine Novaquatics

 Celebrated alumni of the Novaquatics team include Olympians: Amanda Beard, Aaron Peirsol, Jason Lezak, Milorad Čavić, Gabrielle Rose, Staciana Stitts, Jessica Hardy, Lenny Krayzelburg, Gabe Woodward, Colleen Lane, and John Mykkanen.
 In the mid to late 80's Flip Darr of Novaquatics coached Hall of Fame Distance Swimmer and English Channel record holder Chad Hundeby.

 Past head coaches for the club have included Flip Darr, Lucky Forman, Ron Turner, and Dave Salo (1990–2006).
 Flipp Darr was the Founding Head Coach of the Irvine NOVA.
-He placed swimmers on the Olympic Teams for the USA in ’68, ’72, ’76 and ’84.
+He placed swimmers on the Olympic Teams for the US in ’68, ’72, ’76 and ’84.